consevempthe/Plunder_Chess_Game/design/User_Stories/UserStories_Sprint4_P3.md

 | | |
 | :--- | :---
 |Notes | - A user should be able to invite another user <br /> - The invited player should receive a message to accept the invite <br /> - Whoever starts the game starts the match (white player)
-| Acceptance Criteria | - Invited player is notified <br /> -  Invites are sent to server <br /> - User can accept by starting the game <br /> - Invites are recorded to a database
+| Acceptance Criteria | - Invited player is notified <br /> -  Invites are sent to server and saved to a database <br /> - A game can only be started when the invited player accepts <br> - Players can send an invite to a player that is offline. <br> - A player that is offline can login and receive new invites. <br> The player should receive a notification if the invited player declines. <br> - A player should have an area on the StartUI that shows them notifications for invites.
 | Tasks | - Add message for invites <br /> - Add button to UI to invite <br /> - Server can send and receive messages <br /> - UI for invite notification <br /> - Invite request is sent to server

 ### **4. As user I would like to start a game**